 Diploma in Sound Engineering

 Our one-year non-accredited diploma will introduce you to the world of audio production.
-This highly vocational course is ideal for those that wish to focus on gaining practical studio skills with flexible teaching hours to allow students to combine their studies with employment.
+This highly vocational 1 year course is ideal for those that wish to focus on gaining practical studio skills with flexible teaching hours to allow students to combine their studies with employment.

 * Please note that this course is not open for admissions for NON-EU students

 At SAE, we strongly believe in learning by doing, and this practical approach is the core of our diploma programme.
 Throughout the course you’ll have the opportunity to take advantage of our fully equipped recording studios and book your own session time.
 This gives you the opportunity to practice what our tutors have preached and learn while working with experienced musicians.

 As you progress through the course and hone your craft, you will then have the opportunity to specialise in either live sound engineering or electronic music production.
 Both modules offer an in-depth learning experience that will allow you become extremely versatile within the audio production field.

 This course is fundamentally aimed at those who do not wish to pursue our two-year Audio Production degree.
 However, there may be the possibility of completing a bridging module to assess your eligibility onto Year 2 of the degree programme through the process of accreditation of experiential learning (APEL).

 You will complete this 12 month course with an SAE Diploma and a digital portfolio.

 You will be introduced to the concept of sound as a physical phenomenon and shown how to predict its behaviour by exploring maths and physics concepts, which will support your learning throughout the rest of the course.
 You will then focus on the fundamental principles of audio production, including the theory and practical application of EQs, dynamics processors and effects.
 This critical foundation will enable you to grasp the concepts of signal routing, microphones and loudspeakers, providing you with the basic skills to operate in a professional audio environment.